AyeChanAungThwin/ChatApp/README.md

 		}).start();
 	}
 ```
-- Both ServerController and ClientController class, there is a sleep ```Thread```.
-That's because when the application is executed, this thread ALWAYS runs faster than rendering UI through _Server.fxml_ (i.e., JFX had to read through the file.) and so, initialization of ```status``` field will not completed yet and thus, it will still be ```null```.
-So, we need to wait for it to finish its initialization.
-- So, according to your CPU's performance, ```NullPointerException``` can be prone.
-If it happens try adjusting the sleep time from 700 to 1000 ms.
+- Both ServerController and ClientController class, there is a ```Thread```.
+Since this ```Thread``` runs concurrenty with the construction of the constructor, if status is called before the status field has been initialized, a ```NullPointerException``` may occur.
+So you can wait with the sleep thread until the initialization is done.
+This is also related to the performance of your CPU, so consider increasing the sleep time from 1000 to 3000ms when necessary.

 ## Electronics Engineer-cum-J2EE Backend Developer ##
 -  Created by - Aye Chan Aung Thwin